ar7aditya/AR7fitness/README.md

 ## Rules:
 - Create an issue and then do a pull request
-- Minimize big changes, Keep the changes small
+- Minimize big changes, Keep the changes small.
 - Write good-quality code with comments also.

 ## How to make changes?